List of Power Rangers Jungle Fury characters: Phantom Beasts

 The eight Phantom Beasts were a notorious race of mythology-based monsters back in the "Beast War", who not only attacked humans but attempted to overthrow Dai Shi.
 They are able to generate Rinzin, a power that surpasses Zocato.
 The Pai Zhua masters sealed them away in the Crystal Eyes and these items are what can bring them back to life under a star alignment.
-Five of the Crystal Eyes were found by Dr. Silvia Jennings and ended up in the possession of the Power Rangers; the generals contained within them were thus never released.
+Five of the Crystal Eyes were found by Dr. Silvia Jennings and ended up in the possession of the Power Rangers.
+The generals contained within them were thus never released.
 The lower-ranking Phantom Beasts are servants of the Phantom Beast Generals and are not in the same category as the Rinshi Beasts.
-They have motifs based on the Earthly Branches and are modeled after a mythical creature.
+They have motifs based on the Earthly Branches; pig, ox, horse, goat, rat, monkey, dog, rabbit.